restic/restic.github.io/_posts/2015-09-16-verifying-code-archive-integrity.md

 how the automatically generated `tar.gz` files can be recreated with from the git repository.

-For all releases of restic, we sign the git release tag and publish a signature for the `tar.gz` file offered.

 ### Signing Git Tags

-In a git repository "tags" can be created which basically are just named pointers to a commit, optionally annotated with other data.
+In a git repository, "tags" can be created which basically are just named pointers to a commit, optionally annotated with other data.
 You can read about tags in detail [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-Creating a signed tag is really easy to do, just call `git tag` with `--annotate` and `--sign` (e.g. to sign the current commit as version 0.1.0):
+Creating a signed tag is really easy: just call `git tag` with `--annotate` and `--sign`, e.g. to sign the current commit as version 0.1.0 run:

 {% highlight console %}
 $ git tag --annotate --sign --message "v0.1.0" v0.1.0